Financial statements of companies in Norway: Abstract

 \section{Abstract}

-This document details a data set which contains all unconsolidated annual financial statements of the universe of Norwegian private and public limited liability companies.
+This document details a dataset that contains all unconsolidated annual financial statements of the universe of Norwegian private and public limited liability companies.
 It also includes all financial statements of other company types reported to the Norwegian authorities.